What to Know Before Stretching Your Piercing

-There are a variety of methods to stretch your piercings, but no matter the technique, there are no real shortcuts.
-Usually even old piercings that have long been healed won't be able to stretch up to more than one size at a time without causing tissue damage or tearing.
-Slow stretching is stressed with great importance because the tissue needs a sufficient amount of time in between intervals to fully heal and "regain its' suppleness and integrity; only then is it safe to go further", says Angel of the Piercing Bible.
+There are various methods to stretch your piercings, but no matter the technique, there are no real shortcuts.
+Usually, even old piercings that have long been healed won't be able to stretch up to more than one size at a time without causing tissue damage or tearing.
+Slow stretching is stressed with great importance because the tissue needs a sufficient amount of time in between intervals to heal and “regain its’ suppleness and integrity fully; only then is it safe to go further,” says Angel of The Piercing Bible.

 How long should you wait to stretch your ears after piercing?